adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 #### Security Considerations

-Because the User Sync application accesses sensitive information on both the customer and Adobe sides, its use involves a number of different files that contain sensitive information.
-Great care should be take to keep these files save from unauthorized access.
+Because the User Sync application accesses sensitive information on both the enterprise and Adobe sides, its use involves a number of different files that contain sensitive information.
+Great care should be take to keep these files safe from unauthorized access.

 ##### Configuration files